Eli-code1/router-demo-modal-bug/README.md

 # Instructions to see bug

+I created a project based off the default template for `expo-router apps` by running `npx create-expo-app@latest --template tabs@50` and implemented the issue I'm having in my app there.
+Here's how you can see it!

 1. Run the app in Expo Go
 2. Click on the `Stack` tab
 3. Click on `Settings` to open the modal